hikeventures/hikeventures.github.io/_posts/articles/products/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 Suunto has recently released it's latest GPS watch - the Suunto Traverse - which is especially interesting for those interested in hiking and backpacking.
 So what are the differences between the Suunto Ambit3 and the Suunto Traverse?

-**Note:** The links in this article contain affiliate links.
-If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read on who we are.

 <script type="text/javascript">
 amzn_assoc_placement = "adunit0";
 amzn_assoc_search_bar = "true";